 How the Test will Feel

 You will receive an injection of anesthetic before the biopsy.
 This injection will sting for a moment.
 You will feel pressure and a brief, sharp pain when the biopsy needle touches the lung.

 Why the Test is Performed

 A lung needle biopsy is done when there is an abnormal condition near the surface of the lung, in the lung itself, or on the chest wall.
-Most often, it is done to rule out cancer.
+Most often, it is done to check for cancer.
 The biopsy is usually done after abnormalities appear on a chest x-ray or CT scan.
 Sometimes your doctor might recommend a bronchoscopy instead of lung needle biopsy depending on the location of the abnormality.

 In a normal test, the tissues are normal and there is no cancer or growth of bacteria, viruses, or fungi if a culture is performed.

 Sometimes, a collapsed lung (pneumothorax) occurs after this test.
 A chest x-ray will be done to check for this.
 The risk is higher if you have certain lung diseases such as emphysema.
 Usually, a collapsed lung after a biopsy does not need treatment.
 But if the pneumothorax is large, there is preexisting lung disease or it does not improve, a chest tube is inserted to expand your lung.